mmdmoa/pygame-snake-tutorial/tutorial/english/step-2.md

 # changes at main
-now that our `EventHolder` class is complete, all left to do is to create an instance of it and run `EventHolder.get_events` in every iteration of the main loop!
+With the completion of our `EventHolder` class, all that remains to be done is to create an instance of it and call its `get_events` method in every iteration of the main loop.

-a bonus feature of making a class that fetches the events, is that we can simply create it like we did the screen in `core.common.resources`, and then have access to the events from any class, anywhere!
+One of the benefits of creating a class that fetches events is that we can easily create an instance of it and then access the events from any class, anywhere.
+We can store this instance in `core.common.resources`, just like we did with the screen, and then access it whenever we need to retrieve events.
+This approach makes our code more modular and flexible, allowing us to handle events more efficiently and effectively.

 ```python
 cr.event_holder = EventHolder()